software-students-fall2022/containerized-app-exercise-team1/README.md

 * ML client
     * Allow users to use the camera to play a game of rock paper scissors with the computer.
 * Web App
-    * Displays the results and the moves of each rock paper scissor game played on the ML client as well as some analytics.
+    * Displays the results and the moves of each rock paper scissor game played on the ML client.
 * DB
     * Stores the rounds of each game of rock paper scissor played on the ML client.